edorasware/edoras-one-initializr/README.md

 ### 11-30-2017
 - Update versions to starter 2.0.0-2
 - Added REST Documentation addon
+- Added edoras one repository configuration to build.gradle

 ### 11-16-2017
 - Update versions to starter 2.0.0